Stape

 • Code: insert JavaScript code into your web pages to collect email addresses, phone numbers, names, and addresses.
 Afterward, configure the user_data parameter for each event on the page.
 Learn more about this option here.

-For detailed guidance and information, you can refer to the full article on the Google Analytics Help page.
+For detailed guidance and information, refer to the full article on the Google Analytics Help page.

 How to set up Enhanced Conversions in Google Ads